UBC-MDS/DSCI-532_2024_20_appname/reports/m4_reflection.md

 - Set default tool as box select in world map

+- Change some spacing in the UI

+- Fixed the map to not allow panning

+- Change so that units are consistent (GigaTons)

+- Add selected year as description for clarity
 ### Suggestions we chose not to implement
 Peer feedback was a valuable tool for improving on our previous dashboard iteration.
 While we chose to incorporate most major pieces of feedback, we did not address a suggestion to allow the selection of a single year of data.
 This is because we want our dashboard to prioritize demonstrating trends over time, and we feel our 15-year minimum toggle is neccesary to show meaningful trends.